bhauman/figwheel-main/docs/docs/installation.md

 dominant Clojure dependency/task tool in the Clojure Ecosystem.
 Most of the tutorials you find online will be using Leiningen.
 It has been around for quite a while and there are innumerable plugins to assist you with your workflow.
-It is very stable and it works very well.
+It is **very stable**, it works **very well**, and has a vast array of **plugins** to help you get your work done.
 That being said it Leiningen takes a *batteries included* view on tooling, it has a lot of features, and it runs through a bunch of logic to prepare a running Clojure environment for you.
 This complexity requires more investment to understand how and why Leiningen is doing what it is doing.

 [Clojure CLI Tools][cli-tools] takes the opposite approach.
 It is minimal and it requires you to add functionality with different